 The Nitty Gritty

 Here comes the part everyone hates, the bill.
 There are many different ways your nonprofit can raise money to pay for its website.
-From crowdfunding and soliciting donations to your board and event fundraising there are a lot of options.
-If you are interested in learning about more options click below for our downloadable “How to Fund your Nonprofit Website” guide.
+From crowdfunding and soliciting donations, to your board and event fundraising, there are a lot of possibilities.
+If you are interested in learning about more options, check out our downloadable “How to Fund your Nonprofit Website” guide.

 Set realistic goals concerning what your nonprofit can accomplish in what period of time.
 We suggest setting SMART goals for your nonprofit to make sure you stay on track and focused.

-We look forward to seeing all of the amazing new nonprofit websites in 2019!
+We look forward to seeing all of the amazing new nonprofit websites that go live this year!